Diane De StevenResearch Ecologist (Retired)

 - Doug Wilcox Award for Outstanding Associate Editor, 2014

-- Awarded by the Society of Wetland Scientists for excellence in serving as Associate Editor of the journal Wetlands
+- Awarded by the Society of Wetland Scientists for service excellence as Associate Editor of the journal Wetlands

 - Southern Regional Forester’s Award for Natural Resource Stewardship, 2006

 - Team Award for the Carolina Bay Restoration and Banking Project at the Savannah River Site, SC